Cincinnati: The City and the Campus

 The University of Cincinnati, located in Cincinnati, Ohio is one of the top ten places for graduate research and post-grad living.
 Forbes ranks Cincinnati as one of the top cities for young professionals to settle down, find their bearings and start stable careers.
 The university itself is ranked as one of the top institutions in the nation, especially well-known for its outstanding internship and co-op program.

 Listed as one of the world's most beautiful campuses in Forbes Magazine, UC is a school composed of modern steel structures, classic architecture, and sprawling greenspaces.
 The university's decades-long Campus Master Plan—a $1.2 billion dollar campus rehab—has more than impressed, leaving the campus a breathtaking place for students to call home.
 See for yourself with a virtual campus tour.

 New and Upcoming Facilities

 The campus scenery is ever-changing, as UC keeps an eye on the future education landscape.
-The Fall 2019 semester will see the opening of the new Carl H. Lindner College of Business building, which will serve as a hub for students, faculty and the Greater Cincinnati business community.
-The College of Allied Health Sciences will also see the opening of its new Health Sciences Building in the Fall 2019 semester.
+The Fall 2019 semester saw the opening of the new Carl H. Lindner College of Business building, which serves as a hub for students, faculty and the Greater Cincinnati business community.
+The College of Allied Health Sciences also saw the opening of its new Health Sciences Building in the Fall 2019 semester.
 The HSB is a new significant piece of architecture, surrounded by greenspace and pedestrian pathways connecting all Academic Health Center colleges.
 In spring 2019, UC Health celebrated the opening of the new UC Gardner Neuroscience Institute building, designed to fit the unique needs of neurological patients.
 Plans are also underway to begin construction in 2020 on the new College of Law building, which will be housed in 2925 Campus Green Drive (old LCOB) and is projected to be complete in 2022.

 A Safe and Welcoming Environment